unitymakesus/threadcapital/wp-content/plugins/constant-contact-forms/readme.txt

 5. Basic Form

 == Changelog ==

+= 1.5.3 =
+* Fixed: Removed TGMPA library files that were causing some conflicts with premium themes or other plugins.
+* Fixed: tweaked shortcode assets URL reference in bundled library for better compatibility with various hosting environments.

+= 1.5.2 =
+* Fixed: Javascript conflicts with Lodash and Underscores in conjunction with 1.5.0's Gutenberg support.

+= 1.5.1 =
+* Fixed: Issues with editor screen when no forms have been created yet.
+* Fixed: Missed endpoint change for wp-json details with Contant Contact Gutenberg integration.

+= 1.5.0 =
+* Added: Gutenberg block.
+Easier to get a form set up on a Gutenberg powered post or page.
+* Added: Ability to customize "We do not think you are human" spam messaging.
+* Added: Ability to conditionally output a reCAPTCHA field for each form.
+* Added: Better compatibility with WP-SpamShield plugin.
+* Added: Quick button to reset a form's style customization selections.
+* Added: Option to display form title with Constant Contact Forms output.
+* Fixed: Added missing label placement options in settings page and per-form dropdown options.
+* Updated: Ensure we have valid URLs when taking custom redirect values.
+* Updated: Append custom textarea content to existing notes for updated contacts.
+* Updated: Added some "alert" roles for better accessibility.
+* Updated: Added logging of API request parameters before the request is made.
+* Updated: Added logging around valid requests verifications when submitting a form.

+= 1.4.5 =
+* Fixed: Conflicts with custom textareas and notes inside of Constant Contact account when updating an existing contact.
+* Fixed: Potential issues around reading Constant Contact Forms error logs when log file is potentially not readable.

+= 1.4.4 =
+* Fixed: Hardened reCAPTCHA and form processing from possible AJAX bypass.

 = 1.4.3 =
 * Fixed: Persistent spinner on Constant Contact Forms submit button when Google reCAPTCHA is anywhere on the page.